gitpress/adventures/html/01_hello_html/_3_the_role_of_HTML.md

 ## A quick recap

 Right, so HTML provides structure or markup to a document.
-This markup indicates to a browser (or other product) that something is a header or a paragraph or even an image or link by the tag it uses.
+This markup indicates to a browser (fellow developers or other product) that something is a header or a paragraph or even an image or link by the tag it uses.

-If you want something to be a paragraph you wrap it with **<p></p>** tags.
+That is, if you want something to be a paragraph you wrap it with **<p></p>** tags.
 Most tags work like this.
 You find the element you want and you wrap the content you want marking up with that element.

 Some tags don't wrap text.
 An example of this is the **<img>** tag which is self-contained.
 The **<img>** tag only works however when you use the **src=** attribute.